didemertens/personal-blog/content/blog/run-tests-with-lighthouse-and-github-actions/index.md

 ---
-title: GitHub Actions + Lighthouse
+title: GitHub Actions + Lighthouse + Gatsby
 date: 2020-07-23T15:41:16.583Z
 description: Use GitHub Actions to run Lighthouse and audit your Gatsby website.
 ---